mattyyeung/mattyyeung.github.io/_posts/2023-01-11-greenforecast-tech-details.md

 ### What is the training dataset?

 A custom-prepared dataset with around one million datapoints for each NEM region dating back to 2010.
 Some basic (hand-crafted) data augmentation bulks out scarce post-2022-energy-crisis data.
-For details, see TODO on github.
+For details, see [github](https://github.com/mattyyeung/GreenForecastPublic/tree/main). <!-- TODO - add dataset generato-->

 ### What types features are used?